DringendUrgentUrgente

 The humanitarian situation in the Gaza Strip is catastrophic.
 The situation in the West Bank is also deteriorating rapidly.
 According to the UN, the only way to avert an acute famine in the Gaza Strip is to act quickly.
 Hundreds of thousands of people are in urgent need of support.
 Caritas Switzerland and its partner organizations are providing aid for the people affected by the Gaza war.

-Since the brutal attack by armed Hamas fighters around six months ago, Israel has been waging war in the Gaza Strip, causing immeasurable suffering for the civilian population.
+Since the brutal attack by armed Hamas fighters in Octobre, Israel has been waging war in the Gaza Strip, causing immeasurable suffering for the civilian population.
 The people in the Gaza Strip lack everything.
 The humanitarian situation in the West Bank is also becoming increasingly dire.
 The Palestinian relief organization UNWRA, which is also active in the West Bank, is having to adjust its aid due to cuts in contributions.
 This is dramatically exacerbating the situation for all those affected.

 Help us to provide help